SutheeDev/The-Bloc-Camp/README.md

   - Location
 - Mandatory completion of all fields to successfully update the profile.
 - Error message displayed if any required information is missing or incomplete.
-- Confirmation message is shown upon successful update after clicking the update button.
+- Confirmation message is shown upon successful update after clicking the update button. <br>

 ## Technologies Used

+<a name="technologies"></a>

 The Bloc Camp website and application were created using various technologies to ensure a smooth and practical user experience.
 Here are some technologies I incorporated into this project.